Bira/octopus-carnival/_drafts/dfrpg-adventurers-thief.md

 A thief's melee weapon skill choices are the same as the swashbuckler's, though their skill level will be a comparatively paltry 15 or 14 and they lack most melee support abilities.
 The most recommended option here seems to be "weapon and shield", instead of the swashbuckler's single blade.
-You're not a parry god, so having a shield or cloak in your off hand is a big help.
+You're not a god of parrying, so having a shield or cloak in your off hand is a big help.

 You do get a _lot_ of mundane non-combat skills.
-All that sneaking and exploration stuff that's secondary and optional for everyone else is part of your starting spread, at better levels.
+All that sneaking and exploration stuff that's secondary and optional for everyone else is part of your starting spread, at much better levels.
 You're particularly good at the stuff that maps to D&D's traditional thief skills: stealth, climbing, lockpicking, trap detection and disarming, etc. Also acrobatics and escaping from bonds.

 Your secondary skill choices are mostly more "niche" areas of spying and crime like forgery, poisons and lip-reading, and also include a selection of social